 Grommets are small plastic tubes that are inserted into the ear.

 As well as draining fluid, grommets also allow air into the space behind the ear drum, reducing the risk of a future buildup of fluid.

-Abscesses: Antibiotics may treat smaller abscesses, but sometimes they are not effective.
+Abscesses: Antibiotics may treat smaller abscesses, but sometimes they are

 The doctor may need to insert a drainage-channel to help evacuate the pus rapidly.